GundoM2001/basicWeatherPracticeGM/README.md

 # basicWeatherPracticeGM
-A basic weather app i used to learn how to male API calls in Kotlin
+A basic weather app i used to learn how to make API calls in Kotlin